4 Common Causes of Split Nights and How to Fix Them

 If your baby is experiencing a split night, it’s important to remember that the night needs to shrink before it can extend again.
 This process requires patience and may take several days to a couple of weeks as you reset your baby’s circadian rhythm.

-Make necessary changes: For most children, the answer is found in better aligning their nap schedule, typically waking them up earlier in the morning and capping daytime sleep.
+For most children, the answer is found in better aligning their nap schedule, typically waking them up earlier in the morning and capping daytime sleep.
+The goal here is to avoid letting them sleep after being awake at night or starting the day on time to avoid letting them sleep in and creating a cycle.
+Don’t worry—you won’t be waking up early forever!

-Consolidate Nights: Observe patterns for 7-10 days before making a call about what’s working or not working.
-Make one or two changes at a time so you can easily determine what’s working.
+Observe patterns for 7-10 days before making a call about what’s working or not working.
+Make one or two changes at a time so you can easily determine what’s working and what’s not.

 If the split night doesn’t improve after a few days, it’s worth revisiting your baby’s sleep needs or looking at sleep through a wider lens.